bin3xish477/c4N4Re/README.md

 subject = [ATTENTION] RAM Utilization Canary Triggered
 ```

-- The `monitor` option is where you specify which files you wish to monitor.
-If anyone opens any one of the specified file, you'll recieve an alert email notifying of this action.
-This is perfect for creating seemingly lucrative files to lure a hacker to open them, expecting to obtain some valid information.
+- The `max_util` option specifies the maximum RAM utilization percentage that must be exceeded before c4N4Re sends you an alert email informing you about high RAM utilization percentages.
-- The `subject` option is configurable for all canaries that are activated
+- The `subject` option specifies the subject header for the alert email you will recieve if this canary is triggered.

 ### Storage Disks Canary